programminghistorian/jekyll/_posts/2024-09-27-bulletin-issue-04.md

 ## Our Supporters

 Welcome to our generous new [Patreon](https://www.patreon.com/theprogramminghistorian) subscriber, **Michael Piotrowski** (Patron), who has individually invested in our success.
-Join our Patreon community: https://tinyurl.com/PH-patreon
+Join our Patreon community: [https://tinyurl.com/PH-patreon](https://tinyurl.com/PH-patreon)

 Grateful thanks to our valued partners who have renewed their membership to our Institutional Partnership Programme this quarter: **Corporation for Digital Scholarship** (Gold Tier), and **MIT Libraries**.

-Institutional Partnerships enable us to keep developing our model of sustainable, open-access publishing, and empower us to continue creating peer-reviewed, multilingual lessons for digital humanists around the globe.
-If you’d like to join our Institutional Partner Programme, or learn about other ways you can support us: [https://tinyurl.com/support-PH](https://tinyurl.com/support-PH)
+Institutional Partnerships enable us to keep developing our Diamond Open Access publishing model, and sustain the production of peer-reviewed, multilingual lessons for digital humanists around the globe.
+If you’d like to join our Institutional Partnership Programme, or learn about other ways you can support us: [https://tinyurl.com/support-PH](https://tinyurl.com/support-PH)

 ------
 Next issue: December 2024.
 In the meantime, keep in touch with us on social media to stay updated on our new publications, research and events!